-We believe that the prohibition against "contraband articles" by the Western Defense Command should be revoked, and that we be permitted to possess whatsoever properties and to use them as any other citizen, subject to the same penalties for the misuse of any such articles.
+We believe that the prohibition against "contraband articles" by the Western Defense Command should be revoked, and that we be permitted to own whatsoever properties and to use them as any other citizen, subject to the same penalties for the misuse of any such articles.

-3. Equal Choice of Service in the armed forces:
+3. Equal Choice of Service in the smed forces:

-We believe that the arbitrary designation of qualified Americans of Japanese ancestry to either the special combat Unit at Camp Shelby or to the special language school at Camp Savage should be modified so as to allow inductives of Japanese ancestry an option of service in any branch of the armed forces of the United States.
+We believe that the arbitrary designation of qualified Amoricans of Japanese encestry to either the special combat Unit at Camp Shelby or to the special language school at Camp Savage should be modified so as to allow inductees of Japanese ancestry an option of service in any branch of the armed forces of the United States.
 We feel that it would be a more effective and dramatic exhibition of democracy in action if we are permitted to fight the enemy at the side of our fellow Americans, regardless of ancestry or color, rather than in any segregated unit.
 Moreover, there are many amongst us who have had specialized training and desire to serve our country in the special field in which we are best qualified and can be of most service.
-We carnestly request that the privilege of selecting the branch of service in which we are to serve be extended to us, subject to the usual requirements of qualification and national necessity.
+We carnestly request that the privilege of selecting the branch of service in which we are to serve be extended to us, suject to the usual requirements of qualification and national necessity.

-4. Availability of special military training program:
+4. Availability of special military training programs:

-We believe that Americans of Japanese ancestry should be granted the same opportunity of joining in special military training programs in colleges and universities as other American soldiers.
-We feel that many of us are well audified for such training, and that our that many of us are well qualified for such training, and that our best contribution to the war effort could be made along such specialized lines.
+We believe that Americans of Japanese amcestry should be granted the same opportunity of joining in special military training programs in colleges and universities as other American soldiers.
+We feel that many of us are well qualified for such training, and that our best contribution to the war effort could be made along such specialized lines.